giantswarm/docs/src/content/guides/creating-your-own-admission-controller/index.md

 ```

-Inside the grumpy package we define a `serve` function which reads the request body, then it converts the data to a `Pod` data type and finally check if the resource name is valid.
+Inside the grumpy package, we define a `serve` function which reads the request body, then it converts the data to a `Pod` data type and finally check if the resource name is valid.

 ```go
 	// Convert raw data in a Pod data type